Parsl/student-projects/README.md

 External:
 * [Project EEPS by Ved Kommalapati and Ananth Hariharan in Summer 2021 to display information about how workers impact runtime, cost, and efficiency.](https://github.com/kommav/EEPS)

+Code in these repositories is licenced as Apache-2.0 and other materials are licensed as CC-BY, unless otherwise indicated.